St. Winifred’s Catholic Primary School

 The total cost of an activity will be calculated by the member of staff organising the activity.
 This will consist of any transport costs, activity costs and will include the costs for accompanying adults.

 This total cost will then be divided between the total number of children who will be eligible to participate in the activity and parents/ carers will be asked to contribute this amount of money.

 If there is a shortfall between the cost of the activity and the total amount of contributions made wherever possible the school will make up this shortfall from the curriculum budget (accepting that corresponding savings will have to be made elsewhere).
 In some instances it might be necessary to cancel an activity if insufficient voluntary contributions are made.

-Pupils in receipt of Pupil Premium will be funded for all school activities, trips and residentials.
+Pupils in receipt of Pupil Premium will be funded for all school activities, music, after school clubs, trips and residentials.
 The receipt of Pupil Premium is for some families a sensitive issue and some may want to make a voluntary contribution to the school.
 In this instance the parent should meet with the Headteacher to discuss.

 Other areas where charges may be made:

 Before and After School Clubs

 The same non-profit principle will apply.
 The cost of coaching / materials will be calculated and divided between participants.